 - Gram-negative folliculitis looks like acne and is said to come from long-term antibacterial acne treatment.

 - Boils (furuncles)- These are very painful, a bump underneath the skin filled with pus, and are caused by an infected hair follicle.

 What causes folliculitis?

 Some staph or bacterial infection mainly causes folliculitis.
 Still, it is linked to obesity, a compromised immune system like cancer or HIV, and using some form of medication for prolonged periods.
 We will briefly discuss three common forms of folliculitis below.

 The most common form of bacterial folliculitis is “barber’s itch.”
 Its technical name is pseudofolliculitis barbae, which affects both men and women.
 Some men or women will get a neck shave or close fade hair cut; the hairs are cut so tight and short that the new hair growing in will get trapped under the skin, or the hair will curve back into the skin, causing ingrown hairs.
 As a result, the skin becomes inflamed and irritated with red pus-filled bumps.

-Braiding the hair too tightly can cause traction folliculitis, and this is where the tissue surrounding the hair follicle becomes injured and irritated from the pulling of the hair shaft.
-As a result, you will begin to notice red, patchy bumps on the scalp, potentially turning into a bald spot.
+Braiding the hair too tightly can cause traction folliculitis, where the tissue surrounding the hair follicle becomes injured and irritated from pulling the hair shaft.
+As a result, you will notice red, patchy bumps on the scalp, potentially turning into a bald spot.

 Pseudomonas folliculitis, better known as hot tub folliculitis, comes from entering a hot tub filled with bacteria-contaminated water.
 If a hot tub, heated pool, spa bath, or swimming pool hasn’t been properly sanitized and the chlorine and pH levels aren’t regulated, bacteria form.
 At first sight, the skin will develop red patches and begin to itch very badly.